5 2 Feet In Inches

 Q5: What is the average height for women and men?

 A5: Average height varies significantly across populations and ethnicities.
-However, general averages often place women's average height slightly below 5'4" (approximately 64 inches or 162 cm) and men's average height slightly above 5'9" (approximately 69 inches or 175 cm).
+That said, general averages often place women's average height slightly below 5'4" (approximately 64 inches or 162 cm) and men's average height slightly above 5'9" (approximately 69 inches or 175 cm).
 These are broad averages, and individual heights vary greatly.

 Conclusion: Mastering Height Conversions and Beyond